-The enhanced CPD scheme is starting on 1 January 2018 for dentists and 1 August 2018 for dental care professionals.
+The enhanced CPD scheme started on January 2018 for dentists and will be starting on 1 August 2018 for dental care professionals.

 The main changes to the scheme are: